davepinch/pinchy.cc/content/topics/places/counties/washington/island-county/en.wikipedia.org.md

 ---
-title: "Island County, Washington (en.wikipedia.org)"
+title: "Island County, Washington (Wikipedia)"
 borders:
-  - Jefferson County, Washington (en.wikipedia.org)
+  - Jefferson County, Washington (Wikipedia)
-  - Kitsap County, Washington (en.wikipedia.org)
+  - Kitsap County, Washington (Wikipedia)
-  - San Juan County, Washington (en.wikipedia.org)
+  - San Juan County, Washington (Wikipedia)
-  - Skagit County, Washington (en.wikipedia.org)
+  - Skagit County, Washington (Wikipedia)
-  - Snohomish County, Washington (en.wikipedia.org)
-created from: Thurston County, Washington (en.wikipedia.org)
+  - Snohomish County, Washington (Wikipedia) created from: Thurston County, Washington (Wikipedia)
 excerpt: >-
   **Island County** is a county located in the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 As of the 2020 census, its population was 86,857.
 Its county seat is Coupeville, while its largest city is Oak Harbor.
 retrieved: 2023-07-11